 • The Special Conditions: the 7 articles of the Special Conditions describe the main elements of the Action.
 (See below to find out what is covered by each article).

 • The Annex I: is the Description of the Action, which is included in the e-Single Form.
-The HACA is be generated on the basis of the information provided in the approved e-Single Form.
+The HACA is generated on the basis of the information provided in the approved e-Single Form.

 While the language of the Agreement is English, as stated in Article 5 of the Special Conditions, all communication in connection with the Agreement, including reports, shall be in English, or where appropriate, in French.
 The language of the e-Single Form determines the language to be used for reporting.